jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 * was the start button pushed?
 * is the car too hot?

-and the :ref:`truth table` for when the key is :green:`close` and the the brake is being :green:`pressed` will be
+and the :ref:`truth table` for when the key is :green:`close` and the brake is being :green:`pressed` will be

 =============  ==============  =================  ==================  ================
-door           timer           start button       too hot             output
+key           brake           start button       too hot             output
 =============  ==============  =================  ==================  ================
 :green:`close`  :green:`set`    :green:`pushed`    :green:`too hot`    :red:`OFF`
 :green:`close`  :green:`set`    :green:`pushed`    :red:`NOT too hot`  :red:`OFF`